 Blind loyalty to Microsoft.
 IT departments often commit to continue to buy Microsoft solutions even though non-Microsoft solutions have become feasible for a majority of users in a company and provide a better user experience.

 Doing it all in-house.
 IT departments continue to create internal solutions for commoditized services, such as email or simple computing or storage tasks, that can often be handled better through an outsourcing agreement with integrators or using a cloud-based solution for much of the user population.
 By working on undifferentiating activities, IT can’t strategically help the business.

 Keeping it local and more expensive.
 Some local versions of services are better than what is offered globally.
 Shift to global solutions that are perhaps slightly less flexible, but provide better overall savings for the company.

 Experts with an angle.
 The practice of hiring a vendor’s consultants as experts to solve strategic questions means that the answers are necessarily colored by the vendor’s perspective.
 Strategic questions should be addressed by in-house staff.

 Overpaying IT staff.
 Too often, existing IT staff are no longer up-to-date on technology and stay because they are not receiving better offers.
 In addition to the financial drain, they too often try to make themselves irreplaceable by implementing complexities that only they understand, which flies in the face of collaboration.

 It takes a new breed of IT leadership to address these issues.
 To see how you can make a change, you’ll need external experts with significant experience.
-Though expensive, they will be able to instantly see what should be changed to help you improve your IT organization.
+Though expensive, they will be able to quickly help you see what should be changed to improve your IT organization.